Baku during World War I: Military-political situation

 As a result of the March 1918 genocide committed by the Armenian-Bolshevik armed groups, more than 12 thousand Azerbaijanis were killed in Baku.
 The Muslim quarters "Mammadli" and "Kirpichhana", public buildings, mosques, etc. were destroyed.

 On April 20, 1918, the Baku City Duma, headed by Fatali Khan Khoysky, was dissolved.
 The activities of national councils and the press were banned.

 In the same year, on April 25, the Baku Council of People's Commissars was established, which included only three Azerbaijanis.
 The former authorities were replaced by new ones: the workers'-and-peasants' militia, the Military Tribunal, the extraordinary Committee for combating counter-revolution, the city, circuit, and district people's courts, and so on.
 The oil industry and the Caspian Merchant Fleet were nationalized.

 On July 31, 1918, the Baku Council of People's Commissars ceased to exist.
 From August 1 to September 1 of the same year, an English corps headed by General Dunsterville remained in Baku.
 A coalition government called “Dictatorship of the Central Caspian” was established.

 The battles for Baku that began in August ended with the liberation of the city by the Caucasian Islamic army on September 15, 1918.

 On September 17, 1918, the national government of the Azerbaijan Democratic Republic with its center in Ganja was transferred to Baku.

 National liberation movement

-In the spring of 1916, at the initiative of the bolsheviks, “Adalat” (“Justice”) organization was established in Baku to assist workers from southern Azerbaijan.
+In the spring of 1916, at the initiative of the Bolsheviks, the Adalat ("Justice") organization was established in Baku to assist workers from southern Azerbaijan.

-On March 17, 1917, the Executive Committee of public organizations was established in the city, which was the local authority of the Provisional government.
+On March 17, 1917, the Executive Committee of public organizations was established in the city, which was the local authority of the provisional government.

 In addition to political parties, there were Muslim national councils in Azerbaijan, the most popular of which was the Baku Muslim National Council.

 On April 15–20, 1917, a Congress of Muslims of the Caucasus was held in Baku.
-The main slogan of the Congress was the desire to unite all Muslims in Russia.
-As a result of the merger of two political parties: "Musavat" and "Turkic Federalist Party", a single "Turkic Federalist Party Musavat" was created.
+The main slogan of the Congress was the goal of uniting all Muslims in Russia.
+The merger of two political parties— Musavat and the Turkic Federalist Party—created the Turkic Federalist Party Musavat.

-The national liberation movement in Northern Azerbaijan, centered in Baku, ended with the restoration of national statehood represented by Azerbaijan Democratic Republic (ADR) in 1918.
+The national liberation movement in Northern Azerbaijan, centered in Baku, ended with the restoration of national statehood represented by the Azerbaijan Democratic Republic in 1918.